Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Introduction

 \section{Introduction}

-We say that $X$ is a \textit{Du Val del Pezzo surface} if $X$ is a projective surface whose anti-canonical divisor is ample and which has at most Du Val singularities.
-Du Val del Pezzo surfaces have a very important role in algebraic geometry.
-For example, they often appear as general fibers of del Pezzo fibrations with terminal singularities in positive characteristic \cite{FS}, although a general fiber is smooth in characteristic zero by the generic smoothness.
+We say that $X$ is a \textit{Du Val del Pezzo surface} if $X$ is a normal projective surface with only Du Val singularities whose anti-canonical divisor is ample.
+Du Val del Pezzo surfaces have an important role in algebraic geometry, especially in positive characteristic.
+For example, they appear as general fibers of del Pezzo fibrations with terminal singularities in positive characteristic \cite{FS}, although a general fiber is smooth in characteristic zero by the generic smoothness.

 Over the field of complex numbers $\C$, Furushima \cite{Fur} classified the singularities of $X$ of Picard rank $\rho(X)=1$ in terms of corresponding Dynkin diagrams, which we call \textit{the Dynkin type of $X$} in this paper.
 For example, we say that $X$ is of type $3A_1+D_4$ if $X$ has three $A_1$-singularities and one $D_4$-singularity.
 In this case, we also write $\Dyn(X) = 3A_1+D_4$ and $X=X(3A_1+D_4)$.
 Later, Ye \cite{Ye} classified isomorphism classes of $X$ over $\C$ of $\rho(X)=1$, and showed that such $X$ is uniquely determined up to isomorphism by $\Dyn(X)$ except for $E_8$, $A_1+E_7$, $A_2+E_6$, and $2D_4$.
 Recently, Lacini \cite[Theorem B.7]{Lac} pointed out that the same result as in \cite{Ye} holds in characteristic at least five.